adasprilla/TouchPad-Gestures/README.md

    `xdotool` command does not work correctly then there is no point raising an `libinput-gestures` issue about it!

-8. **If you raise an issue, always include the output** of `libinput-gestures -l` to show the environment and configuration you are using.
+8. **If you raise an issue, always include the output of `libinput-gestures -l` to show the environment and configuration you are using**.
 If appropriate, also paste the output from steps 4 and 5 above.
 If your device is not being recognised by `libinput-gestures` at all, paste the complete output of `libinput list-devices` (`libinput-list-devices` on libinput < v1.8).